cni-iisc/cni-website/_newsletters/2023/may.md

 # content for past events
 past_events_headline: We had five seminars last month.
+Four of them were online and one of them was in-person talk.